tristanmccarthy/mordhau-ec2/readme.md

 ansible-playbook -i hosts --ask-vault-pass gameserver.yml
 ```
 8. Enter the password you chose for your secrets file when prompted
+NOTE: The above command will terminate any existing gameserver instances before creating, to ensure you only ever have one.

 ## Steps - terminate server
 1. Run the terminate process with the following command:
 ```